 Prawn on the Lawn - Islington

 Prawn on the Lawn serves top notch oysters alongside its larger menu.
 That menu changes depending on the season, but for oysters look at around £2.75 for Porthilly rocks (£3 if you get them deep-fried with garlic creme fraiche).

 Bentley's - Mayfair

 Ever the classic oyster venue choice, Bentley's boasts that it shucks more oysters than any other London restaurant - around 1000 a day on busy days.
-Perch yourself at the original marble oyster bar that's been in place since 1916 and choose from wild natives and rocks starting at around £2.50.
+Perch yourself at the original marble oyster bar and choose from wild natives and rocks starting at around £2.50.
 There's also a new oyster season special of two native oysters, two rock oysters and a glass of Champagne for £18.
 Upstairs in the grill you can also try their 'hot rocks' served Rockefeller-style or with garlic or chorizo.

 If you want to get more serious, then book a spot at one of their regular oyster masterclasses on a Saturday.
 For £65 you get champagne on arrival, oyster master class and tasting with sommelier matched wines and take home a goody bag with apron, recipe cards and oyster knife.

 This Pavilion Road spot describes itself as a "chef-led fish shop, deli and seafood bar" - so you can buy oysters to take home and shuck yourself, or order them to enjoy up at the counter, dressed by chef Leandro Carreira.
 Currently, six rocks with dressings cost £21.
 They'll be stocking Colchester, Galway and Loch Ryan natives in due course.

 Photo; Helen Cathcart

 Sweetings - The City